therealhackmeehan/ubacktest_docs/src/content/docs/Deployment/howItWorks.md

 ___

-## Important Note on Fractional Trading
+### Important Note on Fractional Trading

 To execute trades based on specified dollar amounts, we rely on fractional shares.
-Alpaca supports this for **buy orders**, but **fractional short selling is not yet available**.
+Alpaca supports this for **buy orders**, but [**fractional short selling is not yet available**](https://docs.alpaca.markets/docs/fractional-trading#:~:text=We%20do%20not%20support%20short%20sales%20in%20fractional%20orders.%20All%20fractional%20sell%20orders%20are%20marked%20long.).
 All short sales are rounded down to the nearest whole share.
 For instance, if your strategy signals a short sale of 31.55 shares of AAPL, only 31 shares will be sold.
 While any subsequent buy orders will rebalance your portfolio, this rounding may affect your strategy's execution.

 :::danger
 **Important Notice:** To reiterate, Alpaca does not currently support fractional short selling.
 As a result, all short sales and buybacks of long positions are rounded down to the nearest full share.
-This will impact expected performance and is one of the _key reasons why this feature remains in **BETA**_.
+This will impact expected performance and is one of the _key reasons why deployment remains in **BETA**_.
 :::
 ___